 3. Why does my cat stretch all the time?

 Stretching can also be a warning to prey and other predators (or, at least, it was, back when your cat was wild and not pampered and living rent-free in your house).
-When a cat stretches, the muscle fibers are completely extended.
-This prepares the animal to attack at any time.
+When a cat stretches, the muscle fibers are completely extended, so a stretchy cat is prepared to attack at any time.
 In the wild, cats will stretch to ward off predators and stake their claim over their prey.
 Because cats have the ability to remain immobile for such long periods of time, when they are ready to hunt or attack enemies, all they need is one good stretch to launch them into action!

 4. Why does my cat meow?

-5. Why does my cat go to other houses sometimes?
+5. Why does my cat go to other houses?

 Cats are smart.
 When they go to a different house, it's not an accident, but it still feels weird for the humans who, you know, regularly feed and care for them.
+It could be that someone else is feeding them, too.
+If they go to the same house every time, talk to the resident to see if that's the case, and put a stop to it.
+Cats often wander to find mates, so see if another cat resides in the home they visit.
 Sometimes, it's a sense of wanderlust that keeps cats traveling a lot.
-Sometimes, they're leaving home because they're anxious and need some time away.
-Other times, it's part of the daily patrol of their territory.

 6. Why does my cat follow me to the bathroom?